 READ MORE: Venezuelans flock across border due to food shortage

-The UN said Venezuela deported hundreds of Colombians last year after the border was closed and that thousands more fled back to Colombia for fear of being expelled.
+According to the UN, Venezuela deported hundreds of Colombians last year after the border was closed and thousands more fled back to Colombia for fear of being expelled.

 Venezuela denied the allegation.